Cornwall Air Ambulance

 The Cornwall Air Ambulance Trust is a charity that provides a dedicated helicopter emergency medical service (HEMS) for Cornwall and the Isles of Scilly.

-The service also has two critical care cars that operate when the helicopter is unable to fly.
+The service operates a Leonardo AW169 helicopter and two critical care cars that are utilised when the helicopter is unable to fly.

 Together they attend about 1,100 incidents per year.

 As of December 2018, the helicopter service had flown over 28,000 missions since 1987.

 When introduced on 1 April 1987, Cornwall's air ambulance was the first dedicated HEMS operational in the United Kingdom.
 The helicopter enables a fast response to the most critically ill or injured and can facilitate access to isolated locations, such as beaches, cliff-tops and moorland areas, which are less accessible by road.

 Operations

 The service is based at a hangar at Newquay Airport (EGHQ), The helicopter can be airborne within two minutes of an emergency call and flies at 145 knot.
 It can cover the entire county in an average of 12 minutes and reach the Isles of Scilly in 28 minutes.

 The clinical hub for South Western Ambulance Service (SWASFT) makes decisions regarding mobilisation of this and the other five air ambulances provided by four different charities within the SWASFT coverage area.